AlexvZyl/NativeFramework/ElecDev_Graphics_Application/Source/README.md

 }
 ```

 Now that we know how to receive events to our `Engine`, let us start using it.
 It is a good idea to go look at the [Events header file](https://github.com/AlexEnerdyne/Lumen/blob/Main/ElecDev_Graphics_Application/Source/Application/Events/Events.h).
-If you look at `enum EventType` you can see that we use bitshifts to create different types of `Events`.
-The following example moves on of the circles to the mouse position on a mouse press, as well as keep our base controls.
+If you look at `enum EventType`, you can see that we use bitshifts to create different types of `Events`.
+The following example moves `m_myCircle1` to the mouse position on a left mouse button press, as well as keep our base controls.

 ```C++
 #include "Engines/My2DEngine/My2DEngine.h"